 For a complete meal-in-one, you'll savor this slow-cooked ham, broccoli and rice dish that has all the goodness of an oven-baked casserole.
 "It's perfect for a Sunday afternoon dinner," informs Krista Harrison of Brazil, Indiana.

-To chase away the winter chills, just throw together this hearty, flavorful soup and let the slow cooker do the work for you.
-I call the recipe "anything goes" because you can add or take out a variety of ingredients, and the soup still turns out absolutely delicious. —Sheena Wellard, Nampa, Idaho
+I call this recipe "anything goes" because you can add or take out a variety of ingredients, and the soup still turns out absolutely delicious.
+It's impossible to have just one bowl, unless of course your first bowl is huge and filled to the brim! —Sheena Wellard, Nampa, Idaho

 If you're a fan of German food, you'll enjoy this traditional combination of sausage, cabbage and potatoes from Margery Bryan.
 "This hearty main dish is so good," says the Royal City, Washington reader.
 "All you need is a bowl of fruit and dinner's ready."